This page outlines the academic skills support available for postgraduate research students.

 How to write a PhD Thesis - Notes on preparing and writing thesis at UNSW from Associate Professor Joe Wolfe in the UNSW School of Physics.

-From Finish to Start: Writing your thesis with the end in view (PDF) - Notes from Sue Starfield's presentation at the Thesis Submission Seminar 2006.
+From Finish to Start: Writing your thesis with the end in view (PDF) - Notes from Prof. Sue Starfield's presentation at the Thesis Submission Seminar 2006.
 For further details, visit the Graduate Research School website.

 Other thesis writing resources

 Thesis writing sites

 Graduate Research and Writing - An excellent guide to producing a thesis from Monash University.

 Writing Dissertations: A Guide for Graduates - From the Royal Literary Fund, UK.
 This site offers writing skills advice for dissertation writers and thesis writers.

 Writing and Presenting Your Thesis or Dissertation - by S. Joseph Levine, PhD., Michigan State University in East Lansing.
 A useful site with good links.

 Re-envisioning the PhD - from the University of Washington Graduate School.
 A great portal site with some good advice included.